lisakawai/music_transformation/index.md

 - [Triple attributes](#triple-attributes)

 # Single attribute
-In this settnig, only one attribute is trained at the same time.
+In this setting, only one attribute is trained at the same time.
 The left score is the original data in each attribute.

 ## Total number of notes
-Total number of notes, including both pitched and unpitched notes.
+The total number of notes, including both pitched and unpitched notes.

 ||→Increase total number of notes→||
 |:-:|:-:|:-:|